Breword/tmux/Installing.md

 ### Building dependencies

 If the dependencies are not available, they can be built from source and installed locally.
-This is not required and is not recommended if they can be installed from system packages.
+This is not recommended if the dependencies can be installed from system packages.

 Building requires a C compiler, make, automake, autoconf and pkg-config to be installed.
 It is more common to need to build libevent than ncurses.

-Full instructions can be found on the project sites but this is a summary of how to install them into `~/local` for a single user.
+Full instructions can be found on the project sites but this is a summary of how to install libevent and ncurses into `~/local` for a single user.
 To install system-wide into `/opt` or `/usr/local`, substitute for `$HOME/local` and run `make install` as root (for example with sudo: `make && sudo make install`).

 For libevent: